 Unfortunately, staying silent could also get you canceled or called out.
 Even though it was for a good cause, this happened to some celebrities who didn’t speak up or post anything in support of black people during the 2020 Black Lives Matter protests.

-People should have the freedom to choose what issues they want to speak up or stay silent on without fearing that they will be called out or canceled for doing either.
-The threat to free speech further reinforces why cancel culture should be canceled!
+People should have the freedom to choose what issues they want to speak up about or stay silent on without fearing that they will be called out or canceled for doing either.
+The threat to free speech further reinforces why cancel culture is not good for society.

 - Cancel culture and malicious motives

 Not all instances of cancellations and public shaming are done to hold people and institutions accountable for their actions or inspire social change.
-Some people have malicious motives for getting someone or something canceled, and this is why cancel culture is so toxic.
+Some people have malicious motives for getting someone or something canceled, and this is why cancel culture is bad for society.

 For instance, they might get them canceled for petty reasons like jealousy, envy, or simply because they don’t like them or have a personal grudge against them.
 At other times the reasons for canceling others could be to eliminate the competition by making them lose their following, their credibility, and to get people to boycott their services or products.
 Doing this ends up ruining the reputation, career, or business of the canceled individual.